ProgrammersOfVilnius/pov-server-page/pov-update-server-page.rst

     Turn this on if you want to use this on a laptop or some machine that has no public IP and cannot get a valid SSL certificate.

+    Turning this on automatically turns off **canonical_redirect**, **hsts**, **csp** and all other security headers.

 **http_port** (default: 80)

     Port to use for the <VirtualHost> section in the generated Apache config.

-    You can use this to avoid conflicts with other web servers.
+    You can use this to avoid conflicts with other web servers, or when you use port forwarding.

 **https_port** (default: 443)

     Port to use for the <VirtualHost> section in the generated Apache config.

-    You can use this to avoid conflicts with other web servers.
+    You can use this to avoid conflicts with other web servers, or when you use port forwarding.

 **include** (default: empty)